VA Loan Assumption: How It Works (Fees, Eligibility, Entitlement)

 What is a VA home loan assumption?

-In essence, a loan assumption is when the responsibility of an existing loan transferred from one borrower to another.
+In essence, a loan assumption is when the responsibility of an existing VA loan is transferred from one borrower to another.
 A VA loan assumption is when one veteran takes over the loan, interest rate, and mortgage payments of another veteran when taking ownership of the home.
-This benefit allows buyers to take advantage of much
+This benefit allows buyers to take advantage of muchlower interest rates, minimal closing fees, an expedited transaction process, and, ultimately, easier access to the housing market.
+Veterans who want to sell their homes can do so more easily while enjoying a full restoration of their VA loan benefits, provided the person assuming the loan has VA loan eligibility.

 Why a VA home loan assumption is beneficial?

 Veterans have a range of benefits at their disposal when looking to secure financing for a home.
 Opting for a VA home loan by accessing your Hawaii VA loan entitlement could allow you to buy your dream home in Hawaii.
 Alternatively, you could apply to assume the home loan of another veteran.
-But why would you choose assume a home loan?
-Quite simply, to save money, time and effort!
+But why would you choose to assume a home loan?
+Quite simply, to save money, time, and effort!
 Let’s take a closer look at the benefits.

 Locked interest rates